Stonewall… The Pride Lives on

 As police started detaining the protestors more people were incited.
 Resistance grew stronger.
 People fought to free the arrested inmates.
 Cheers from those who were detained lifted the spirits of those fighting.
 Detective Inspector Pine later recalled, “I had been in combat situations, but there was never any time that I felt more scared than then.”

-The protestors tossed beer cans, hurled bricks and hit back in any way they could to save their dignity.
-The police hit back and arrested many of the protestors.
+The protesters tossed beer cans, hurled bricks and hit back in any way they could to save their dignity.
+The police hit back and arrested many of the protesters.
 This led to a flare up which continued for the days to come.
 The gay inmates of the Village also joined ranks and riot like conditions set in.

 As word spread through Greenwich Village and across the city, hundreds of gay men and lesbians, black, white, Hispanic, and predominantly working class, converged on the Christopher Street area around the Stonewall Inn to join the fray.
 The police were now reinforced by the Tactical Patrol Force (TPF).
 The following evening, the demonstrators returned, their numbers now swelled to thousands.
 Leaflets were handed out, titled “Get the Mafia and cops out of gay bars!”
 Altogether, the protests and disturbances continued with varying intensity for five days.